Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Additional Results on Numerical Experiments

-In this section, we revisit the numerical experiments in Section \ref{sec:sims mar}, with the Gaussian design replaced by the Rademacher design.
+In this section, we revisit the numerical experiments in Section~\ref{sec:sims mar}, first with the Gaussian design replaced by the Rademacher design.
 Here we only consider the setting with dense regression coefficients.
 The results are very similar to the settings with the Gaussian design.
+In the end of this section, we display results when the regression coefficients are sparse under the Gaussian design.